piyushy1/AdaptiveVidWindows/README.md

     mem_reservation: 1000m
     cpuset: 0-4
 ```
+3. Similalry run the sub folder.
+The container can be composed from inside and outside folder.
+Replace the ip as per system and docker ips whereever required.

 ### Contact
 In case of any queries or issue please connect with me at piyush.yadav@insight-centre.org